emptymalei/emptymalei.github.io/_til/programming/cpp-int-multiply.md

 The results seems to be weird because the multiplicated number exceeds the max of int.

+Within for loops, the `int i = 0` should be used carefully.
+The calculation `i*i` is problematic even i is not exceeding the max.
+There are solutions to this.
+We could convert `i` to double `(double)i` in situ.
+Or we could simple use `long int`.

 Source code at repl.it.

 <script src="//repl.it/embed/L1FC/0.js"></script>